Hecatomnids: Pixodarus, Orontobates, and Ada I's second reign

 The reign of Ada I came to an abrupt end when she was deposed by her last living sibling, Pixodarus, in c.
 341/0 BCE.
 As Pixodarus became satrap in Halicarnassus, Ada was exiled to the fortress of Alinda in northern Caria.

 Pixodarus is best known for the Letoon trilingual, a decree of his establishing the civic cult of Caunus throughout Lycia, which was inscribed in three languages: Greek, Lycian, and Aramaic.
 He was also notable for being the only Hecatomnid to strike gold coins.
 These issues, which used the Persian daric weight standard, may have been a response to a shortage of silver in Caria.

 Pixodarus did not marry within the Hecatomnid family, unlike his other siblings.
-He married a noblewomen from Cappadocia called Aphneis.
+He married a noblewoman from Cappadocia called Aphneis.
 Together they had at least one child.
 This daughter, named Ada, is often referred to as Ada II to distinguish her from her aunt, Ada I. Plutarch tells us that Pixodarus approached Philip II of Macedon while he was satrap, seeking an alliance with the Macedonian by marrying Ada II to Philip's eldest son Arrhidaeus; Philip's younger son, the future Alexander the Great, was reportedly offended, and the proposition eventually came to nought.

 Ada II eventually married a Persian nobleman named Orontobates.
 On the death of Pixodarus in 336/5 BCE, Orontobates succeeded him outright as satrap, potentially after a joint period of joint rule over Caria.
 There is no evidence that Ada II had any authority alongside her husband, unlike Artemisia II or Ada I before her.
 Orontobates' brief reign was dominated by the invasion of the Achaemenid Empire by the Macedonians.

 Alexander the Great entered Anatolia in 334 BCE.
 After a victory at the Battle of the Granicus in Northwestern Anatolia, the Greco-Macedonian army moved down the Aegean coast, capturing key sites such as Sardis and Miletus, before coming to Caria.
 Tradition purports that Ada I then came to Alexander from her fortress in Alinda and adopted him as her son, so that he would succeed to the rule of Caria.
 In return, Alexander installed her as queen of Caria after ousting Orontobates.
 He accomplished this during the Siege of Halicarnassus, which Ada I took a leading role in.

 Ada I was left to rule Caria from Halicarnassus on Alexander's behalf as he continued his conquests.
 She then disappears from the historical record, and may have died at any point between 334 and 323 BCE, when Philoxenus was satrap of Caria.
 Asander, a Macedonian, became satrap of Caria after the Partition of Babylon, the division of Alexander's empire upon his death in 323 BCE.
 The Hecatomnid dynasty had come to an end.